cvs-health/testaro/README.md

 }
 ```

-In this case, Autosest runs the WAVE test with report type 1.
+In this case, Testaro runs the WAVE test with report type 1.

 An example of a **Testaro-defined** test is: